 Business transactions are complex and differ from company to company.
 While one company may choose to pay on delivery via wire transfer, another company may want to purchase on approved credit or Net 30 payment terms.
 Aside from credit card, eCheck, and other traditional payment methods, the best B2B eCommerce solution should offer additional options such as ACH, partial payment, credit lines, and guarantees either natively or through integration.

 Once payment goes through, you may want to transfer this information to other systems.
-Aside from integration with payment gateways and processors, consider if you’ll need to sync orders to accounting and financial systems.
+Besides integration with payment gateways and processors, consider if you’ll need to sync orders to accounting and financial systems.

 Your B2B eCommerce store is the first impression many buyers will have of your brand.
-It’s unique in the fact that it’s a marketing, sales, order management, and customer support tool all in one.
-Therefore, you must take the time to understand your needs, your customers’ needs, as well as your future trajectory and start your eCommerce software selection on the right foot.
+Therefore, you must take the time to understand your needs, your customers’ needs, as well as your future trajectory before you start your eCommerce software selection process.

-The good news is that you probably don’t need to have all the B2B eCommerce platform features from day one.
-What’s important is to think ahead and select a solution that will serve your needs today and tomorrow.
-Look for systems that are scalable – you won’t have to re-platform in a few years’ time.
-Pay close attention to customization features – they’ll help you react to changing market conditions and deliver on customer needs.
+Once you identify what you want to accomplish, don’t evaluate your eCommerce options by feature set alone.
+What’s important is thinking ahead and selecting a solution that will serve your needs today and tomorrow.
+Look for a scalable system – you won’t have to re-platform in a few years.
+Pay close attention to integration and customization options – they’ll help you react to changing market conditions and deliver on customer needs.

-How do I choose the best B2B eCommerce platform?
+How do I choose a B2B eCommerce platform?